Skip to main content

 Skip table of contents

-Type annotations, for example, underline, highlight, and squiggly will only work for text within an uploaded document.
-Type annotations will not work on images, even if the image is of text.
+Type annotations, like underlining and highlighting, only work for text within an uploaded document.
+Type annotations do not work on images, even if the image is of text.

 6. Click Create.